40% of all food produced in the United States is wasted each year.

 Food Shift is working to create a more just and sustainable food system.
 We believe by trimming our food waste we can feed the hungry, create jobs, combat global warming, conserve natural resources and improve the ethical conscience of our society.

-In Search for a Social Media Volunteer (Volunteer Opportunity)
+Social Media Volunteer (Volunteer Opportunity)